jamesaevans/amplitude-dev-center/docs/guides/cookies-consent-mgmt-guide.md

 amplitude.getInstance().init("a2dbce0e18dfe5f8e...")
 ```

-The Amplitude SDK creates a cookie with the name `amp_a2dbce`.
+The Amplitude Browser 2.0 SDK creates a cookie with the format `AMP_` with the first 10 characters of your project's API Key appended.

 ![Image showing the cookies that are created by Amplitude.](../../../assets/images/cookies/amplitudeCookies.png)